krmeiirbek/history-app-privacy-policy/myexamubtprivacypolicy.md

 While using Our Service, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:

 - Email address
-- First name and last name
+- First name and bio
-- Phone number

 #### Financial Data
 For transactions processed through direct bank transfers (such as through Kaspi Bank) or other payment methods, we may collect data necessary to process those transactions.
 This may include, but is not limited to, your bank account number, transaction amount, and transaction date.
 If you provide us with transaction confirmations or checks via WhatsApp or other communication platforms, we may also collect data contained in such communications to confirm payments or purchases.